 Personal fav: Caffé Viennese latte, which is a cinnamon and honey latte.

 2. Café Virtuoso

 Don’t be fooled by outward appearances.
-The location and even the coffee shop itself is not exactly impressive, but as they say, never judge a book by its cover.
-I made my way over to Café Virtuoso and since have gone out of my way to return for its delicious coffee nectar.
+The location, and even the coffee shop itself, is not exactly impressive.
+But as they say, never judge a book by its cover.
+After making my way over to Café Virtuoso, I have since returned many times for its delicious coffee nectar.
 Café Virtuoso also roasts their own beans, and they make a strong effort to make sure everything is 100% certified organic.

 Personal fav: Salted Caramel Latte – but I also loved the Peanut Butter Latte!

 At the Elixir Espresso Bar, every beverage is brewed and poured with care to create the perfect…elixir.
 There are four locations around San Diego, and each have a nice upscale and sophisticated draw to them.
 They are also known for their crêpes, which I find pairs nicely with coffee. 🙂 Elixir uses Caffé Calabria roasted beans for their beverages.

 4. James Coffee Co.